puppetlabs-toy-chest/puppet-quest-guide/Setup_Guide/quest_guide_setup.md

 Note that this might take a few minutes to complete.
 Puppet is working behind the scenes to apply the `guide.pp` manifest.
 We prepared this manifest both as an effecient way to get your Learning VM Quest Guide up and accessible from your web browser, but also as a demonstration of what Puppet is capable of.

-To access your Quest Guide and begin your journey, direct your web browser to **http://<LVM's IP address>/quests/welcome**.
+To access your Quest Guide and begin your journey, direct your web browser to **http://[*LVM's IP address*]/quests/welcome**, inserting the IP address of your Learning VM.